Phillys/viaplay-work-sample/README.md

 # Viaplay Work Sample Assignment

 ## How to install & run
-There are three ways of running the API.
-Locally with Node.js, locally with PM2 (for auto clustering) and using a simple Docker container.
+I recommend running the API server in one of the following ways; locally with Node.js, locally with PM2 (for auto clustering) or using Docker.

 ### Configuration
+The `.env` file is used for configuration.
 Start by copying `example.env` to `.env`.
 ```
 cp example.env .env
 ```

-The `.env` file is used for configuration.
-Please supply the API key for the Movie DB API.
+Please enter the API key for the Movie DB API.
 You can also change which port Node.js (Express) is listening on.

-### Local with Node.js 10.x
+### Node.js 10.x
 ```
 npm install
 npm start
 ```

-### Local with PM2
+### PM2
 ```
 npm install -g PM2
 npm install